cryptoriums/telliot/docs/configuration.md

-      --gas-base-fee=FLOAT-64    gas base fee to use when running the command --gas-tip=FLOAT-64         gas tip fee to use when running the command --proxy=STRING             when the reporter uses a proxy contract
+      --gas-base-fee=FLOAT-64    gas base fee to use when running the command --gas-tip=FLOAT-64         gas tip fee to use when running the command --no-checks                whether to run some additional checks like balance, did vote etc. Useful to disable when running against a test contract

 ```